rovecom/docker-traefik-rancher/README.md

 This work is based on [rawmind/racher-traefik](https://github.com/rawmind0/rancher-traefik).

+## Certificates

+Default Traefik certificate is added to the image.
+When ACME is enabled the certificates will be overruled.

 ## Usage

 This image has to be run as a sidekick of [rawmind/alpine-traefik][alpine-traefik], and makes available /opt/tools volume.
 It scans from rancher-metadata, looking for services and externalServices that has traefik labels, and generates traefik frontend and backends to expose the services.